 The Australian Dietary Guidelines recommend eating a wide variety of nutritious foods each day from the five food groups.
 These are fruits, vegetables, grains and cereals, lean meats and alternatives, and milk, yogurt, cheese and alternatives.
 We are also advised to eat enough to meet our energy needs.

-The number of recommended daily serves from each food group depends on your age, sex and how physically active you are.
+The number of recommended daily serves from each food group depends on your age, sex, how physically active you are, and whether you are pregnant or breastfeeding.
 Healthy eating is about what we eat and also about how much we eat.
 Knowing how much food is considered one ‘serve’ can boost your awareness about what you usually eat and whether it aligns with recommendations or not.

 What is a serve?

 A serve is a standard amount of a food or drink that the Australian Guide to Healthy Eating (AGHE) defines as being equal to one serve.
 This amount does not change.
 Within each food group, the amount of a food or drink that makes up one serve contains approximately the same amount of energy, measured in kilojoules, and key nutrients in it.